 - Emirates is a Capital One transfer partner, and points transfer 2:1

-- Emirates is a Marriott Bonvoy transfer partner, and points transfer at a 3:1 ratio, and you get a 5,000-mile bonus when you transfer 60,000 points
+- Emirates is a Marriott Bonvoy transfer partner, and points transfer 3:1, and you get a 5,000-mile bonus when you transfer 60,000 points

 - Japan Airlines Mileage Bank — Japan Airlines charges 65,000 miles for a one-way first class flight covering up to 4,000 miles

-- Japan Airlines is a Marriott Bonvoy transfer partner, and points transfer at a 3:1 ratio, and you get a 5,000-mile bonus when you transfer 60,000 points
+- Japan Airlines is a Marriott Bonvoy transfer partner, and points transfer 3:1, and you get a 5,000-mile bonus when you transfer 60,000 points

 There’s one last option to mention, even though it’s not ideal.
 You can redeem Alaska Mileage Plan miles for travel on Emirates, though they don’t allow redemptions solely between Europe and the Middle East.
-So you’d have to book a ticket from Europe to Dubai to North America, which would cost 180,000 Alaska miles.
-On the plus side, at least this redemption wouldn’t come with any surcharges.
+You’d have to book a ticket from Europe to Dubai to North America, which would cost 180,000 Alaska miles.